dnlzrgz/memotica/src/memotica/modals/help_modal.md

 ### Decks

+- `space`: Expands/collapse a deck with sub-decks.
+- `enter`: Select deck and load its flashcards (including sub-decks)
 - `backspace`: Delete the selected deck.
 - `ctrl+e`: Edit the selected deck.

 ### Flashcards

+- `enter`: Select a flashcard.
 - `backspace`: Delete the selected flashcard.
 - `ctrl+e`: Edit the selected flashcard.